-60 An acceptable telephone verification form is one in which includes the name and title of the contact person, the name of the onsite management representative accepting the information and the time and date of the information being provided.
+&lt;sup>59 An acceptable telephone verification form is one in which includes the name and title of the contact person, the name of the onsite management representative accepting the information and the time and date of the information being provided.

-• Third-party Benefit Verification.
+- Copy of Award or Benefit Statements.
+This statement is generally issued when benefit commences or when a change in the benefit amount occurs (i.e., cost-of living increase).
+The Awards Benefit verification must be applicable for the certification period.
+Once received, it remains valid for one (1) year; or - Third-party Benefit Verification.
 Third-party benefit verifications are generally acquired from the agency providing the benefits.
 The third-party benefit verification must be received and issued within 120-days of the certification (or recertification) effective date.